August Flower border

 • Water plants daily in warm weather, ideally in the evening or early morning.
 Avoid splashing the foliage as sunlight can burn leaves with water sitting on them;

-• Introduce biological controls to the greenhouse if you have pests such as whitefly or red spider mite;
+• Introduce biological controls to the greenhouse if you have pests such as whitefly or red spider mites;

 • Harden off hanging baskets and pots of summer bedding that have been growing in the greenhouse;